2000, Program Authorization, Services and Definitions

 Title V Maternal and Child Health Fee-for-Services Program Background

-• Significantly reducing infant mortality;
+• significantly reducing infant mortality;

 Legal Authority

 Through Title V of the Social Security Act (SSA) of 1935, the federal government pledged to support state efforts to improve the health of all mothers and children.
-The MCH Block Grant Program under Title V of the SSA was created in 1981 to consolidate multiple programs to support a more comprehensive coordinated approach to meeting states’ individual needs consistent with the applicable health status goals and national health objectives now identified in Healthy People 2010.
+The MCH Block Grant Program under Title V of the SSA was created in 1981 to consolidate multiple programs to support a more comprehensive, coordinated approach to meeting states’ individual needs consistent with the applicable health status goals and national health objectives now identified in Healthy People 2030.

 Within Texas, Title V operates within a framework articulated by the Texas Legislature and Texas Health and Human Services Commission (HHSC).